manikamakam/Astar_algorithm/README.md

 $ catkin_make
 ```

-Download the 'Phase_4' folder, copy to /catkin_ws/src/ and run the following commands:
+Copy the 'Phase_4/astar_search' package to /catkin_ws/src/ and run the following commands:

 ```
 $ cd ~/catkin_ws/